MozillaSecurity/FuzzManager/README.md

 support only Bugzilla as a bugtracker right now, but again the API is designed to be extendable.

+### FTB

+FTB (Fuzzing Tool Box) is the underlying library that contains classes for parsing crash output from various tools (CrashInfo), bucketing crashes (CrashSignature), and parsing assertions (AssertionHelper).
+This can be used locally without having a running FuzzManager server instance to support crash logging and bucketing.
+FTB already supports a variety of tools like GDB, ASan and Minidumps but can be extended to support any form of crash information you would like.

+### Collector

-* Provide an easy client interface that allows your clients to submit crashes as well as download and match existing signatures to avoid reporting frequent issues repeatedly.
+Collector is a command-line utility or a Python class that can be used to communicate with a CrashManager server.
+Collector provides an easy client interface that allows your clients to submit crashes as well as download and match existing signatures to avoid reporting frequent issues repeatedly.

 ## EC2SpotManager